RezzFayyazi/CACyber/README.md

 ```python
 python metrics.py data_file_path.csv dictionary_file_path.csv --metric metric_name --normalize normalization_type
 ```
 The "eval.ipynb" notebook is the consolidated code to play around with different metrics and evaluating your concatenated dataset.

+## Additional
+The "eval_supervised_models.py" file are to evaluate the classification performance of cybersecurity-specialized sentences to measure the accuracy of classifiers in distinguishing the cybersecurity vs. generic sentences.